licungang/amazon-polly-metahumans/README.md

 ### 3. Compile the Polly C++ SDK

-> 🛑 This next step requires cmake.
+> 🛑 This next step requires cmake and git.
 If you don't already have cmake installed, you can [download it here](https://cmake.org/download/).
 After you download cmake, launch cmake and click 'Tools' -> 'How To Install For Command Line Use' and follow one of the instructions.
 E.g. for Mac - One may add CMake to the PATH: PATH="/Applications/CMake.app/Contents/bin":"$PATH"

 This project makes use of the C++ Polly API – a part of the AWS SDK for C++ – to communicate with the Polly service.
 We've provided scripts to automatically download and compile the appropriate binaries for you.
 Run one of the following scripts: